The Smart Way to use Service Area Pages on Your Website.

 Make it easy for your readers to engage contact

-Now that you’ve created individual service pages for your focus areas, you have to make sure they all point back to contacting you.
-Include a contact form in every service area page to make it easy for your readers to reach you.
-The goal is to maximize conversion by minimizing the amount of time readers roam through your website.
+Now that you’ve created individual service pages for your focus areas, you have to make sure they all point back to contact you.
+Include a contact form on every service area page to make it easy for your readers to reach you.
+The goal is to maximize conversion by minimizing the number of time readers roam through your website.
 If your website doesn’t include a contact form on each service page, you can instead add a large and visible button that leads them to your Contact page.
 To take it a step further, include your phone number beside the button for those who prefer to call you.

 A prime example of a dental website that encompasses every point mentioned above the website of Beaufils Dental.
 Their 3D Dental Imaging page includes: